ckarthickit/dart-samples/04_dart_lang_tour/04_asynchronous_support/README.md

       which could lead to `memory-leak` if stream never gets a subscriber.
   - `Stream`s *SHOULD* wait for subscribers before starting their work
   - `await for` can be used only on Streams
+    - If a stream has `error events`, when reading the stream using await for, the error is thrown by the loop statement. `This ends the loop, as well`.
   - `yield` can be used only inside `async*` functions
   - `async*` functions *MUST* return a Stream object